dsidavis/DSIWeb/content/Pending/InstallFest.md

 + ask questions about how to get started with different software.

 Experts will be around to help overcome problems, discuss different software, and help get you started.
 Everyone will learn something new.

+This is focused on getting people over hurdles with Data Science software.
+This is NOT intended as technical support for general computer issues.

 Examples of software include (*but not limited to*)
 + R & RStudio